Nathaliegerke/blog/_posts/2018-03-26-Have a Quick Breakfast in New York City.markdown

 ---
-title: A Quick Breakfast in New York
+title: Have a Quick Breakfast in New York City

 ---